jlkump/NPR-Painterly-Shader/README.md

 ## Repo Summary
 This contains all the code for my NPR shader in Opengl.
-However, I wasn't sure how to provide all the things necessary for compiliation, as the project I was using for reference is fairly large and I was unsure what files would be important.
+However, I wasn't sure how to provide all the things necessary for compiliation, as the project I was using for reference was fairly large and I was unsure what files would be important.
 Also since the reference project is fairly large, I didn't want to have a unnecessarily bulky repo that would be difficult to navigate, so I've placed all the important files I coded here.
 I have placed the files from the reference